 Hi Lisanne, I wonder where do writers get their ideas from.
 How do you come up with ideas?

 It always appears to me that time flies when you are into adulthood, and time passes by so slowly when you’re a kid.
 I remember the excitement I felt about the “firsts” in my life.
-My first party, the first holiday outside Europe, the very first kiss… These moments bring an excitement that manifest in pure creativity.
+My first party, the first holiday outside Europe, the very first kiss… These moments fuel an excitement that manifest in pure creativity.

 I’ve found that most of my ideas come to me when I’m experiencing something new.
 From making a trip to a country I have never been to before, having a conversation with someone, or hearing strangers at an airport talk about their lives.
 By doing things that I haven’t done before, or when I dramatically fail at something.